Júlio Resende: Biography

-Debut in Jazz: 2008 - 2011
+Debut in Jazz: 2008–2011

 In 2008, Resende released his first album, Da Alma.
-This album was his recording debut in Jazz, and the artist came to be considered as "the youngest Portuguese musician to record a first album as a leader for the Clean Feed label, considered by AllAboutJazz one of the 5 best Jazz labels in the World."
+This album was his recording debut in jazz, and the artist came to be considered as "the youngest Portuguese musician to record a first album as a leader for the Clean Feed label, considered by AllAboutJazz one of the 5 best Jazz labels in the World."

 In 2009, he edited the album Assim Falava Jazzatustra, a project featuring Manuela Azevedo, vocalist of the band Clã.
 The album was described by All Music Guide as "an excellent example of how European jazz musicians have taken inspiration from their North American counterparts and raised the bar to the point where they are now the ones making refreshing and original music, while the Americans stubbornly stick to tradition."
 This was followed by another album ahead of his trio, You Taste Like a Song (2011), and participation in OGRE, a jazz and electronic music fusion project led by singer Maria João.

 Also in 2007 to 2017 he was a key figure in the Jazz and World Music Club in Lisbon, called Fábrica de Braço de Prata.

 Fado-Jazz: 2013 to the present day

-After having recorded his first three albums, Resende released, in October 2013, Amália por Júlio Resende on the Valentim de Carvalho label, a work in which the pianist revisits with his instrument some of the most remarkable fados interpreted by the singer Amália Rodrigues.
-With this first incursion into the Fado genre, Júlio Resende brings to the scene his innovative proposal of Fado-Jazz: the union of two musical imaginaries which results in a unique creation.
+After having recorded his first three albums, Resende released, in October 2013, Amália por Júlio Resende on the Valentim de Carvalho label, a work in which the pianist revisits with his instrument fados interpreted by the singer Amália Rodrigues.
+With this first incursion into the Fado genre, Júlio Resende brings to the scene his proposal of Fado-Jazz: the union of two musical imaginaries which results in a unique creation.